Three things (new exhibitions for T Magazine)

-Post-Venice Biennale, artist Jeffrey Gibson opened a football field-sized show at MASS MoCA, much of it centered on expressions of Two Spirit states of being.
+Post Venice Biennale, Jeffrey Gibson installed a football field-sized show at MASS MoCA, much of it centered on expressions of Two Spirit states of being.
 I loved a two-channel video made in partial homage to Leigh Bowery's 1988 performance at Anthony D’Offay Gallery in London (where he postured before a one-way mirror installed in the gallery's windows).
-For i-D, I reported on the installation's opening weekend program, which included performances by Takiaya Reed and Anohni.
+For i-D, I reported on the installation's opening weekend, which included performances by Takiaya Reed and Anohni.
 Read it here.

 This new website is thanks to my brother Matthew and his team at Studio Matthew Roland Bannister.
 It was built by Rosen Tomov.